Adam & Eve: Our Choices Matter

-While it may not ultimately result in death, are we making choices in the best interest of our marriage?
+While our decisions may not ultimately result in death, are we making choices in the best interest of our marriage?
 Are we putting our spouse first in all things?
 Do we include God in our decision-making process?

 Lord, I thank You for the lesson of Adam and Eve.
 I pray that You will help me to put Your wishes and that of my spouse ahead of my own.
 In Jesus’ name.
 Amen.

-How often do you make decisions without thinking of your spouses' opinion?
-How many of the "little" decision turned out to have huge consequences?
+How often do you make decisions without thinking of your spouses’ opinion?
+How many of the “little” decisions turned out to have huge consequences?